FontoXML/eslint-config-fontoxml/README.md

 Opiniated [ESLint](https://eslint.org/) (and [Prettier](https://prettier.io/)) configuration used by Fonto.

+@TODO: some default setup, suitable for JS, React, TS.
+Optimized for TS.
+Type aware rules, strict on.
+Also prettier config; linter does not format.
+For JS projects, consider adding plugins like import.

 ## Installation

 Install this package in your project as a development dependency: